 Consider your organization’s brand.
 Is there something in your value proposition that you can turn into a story?
 What emotion from your brand does your audience resonate with most?
+How can you become a brand with a soul?
 From a consumer standpoint, what types of stories are your favorite?
 We hope these ads got your creative juices flowing so that you can go create great stories, too.

 Suggested Higher Logic Posts

 3 Automated Email Campaigns Professionals Australia Used to Strengthen Their Association